Lucy Bronze: 2022–present: Back to back Euros victories, World Cup Final and continued prominence

 In June 2025, Bronze was again named to the squad for UEFA Women's Euro 2025.
 She scored England's first goal in their quarterfinal comeback victory over Sweden, before administering her own thigh strapping deep into extra time and then ripping it off as she stepped up to take their seventh and decisive penalty in the shoot-out.
 Scoring the penalty, a powerful shot down the middle of the goal, was called "her Boudica moment" in The Telegraph, which suggested it would be long-remembered.
 Manager Sarina Wiegman reflected that "Bronze is just one of a kind.
 I have never ever seen anything like this before in my life ...
 What defines her is that resilience, that fight.
 I think the only way to get her off the pitch is in the wheelchair."
 Bronze started in the tournament's final on 27 July 2025, and after England's win on penalties over Spain she revealed she had played through the tournament while having a fractured tibia.

+Bronze passed Karen Carney to became the third highest-capped player for the Lionesses on 7 March 2026, as she made her 145th appearance in a 2–0 victory over Iceland in England's 2027 FIFA Women's World Cup qualification campaign, in which she scored the opening goal of the match.